salesforce/lwc-rfcs/text/0000-light-dom.md

 ### Server Side Rendering

 The engine-server module should provide the SSR capability to seamlessly render Shadow DOM or Light DOM.
-It should include the component children, as well as the scoped styles.
+It should include the component children, as well as generated styles.

 ## Adoption strategy